fleetdm/fleet/docs/cli/README.md

 ### Help Output

 ```
-$ fleetctl --help
+NAME:
-fleetctl controls an instance of the Kolide Fleet osquery fleet manager.
+   fleetctl - The CLI for operating Kolide Fleet

-Find more information at https://kolide.com/fleet

-  Usage:
-    fleetctl [command] [flags]

-  Commands:
-    fleetctl query    - run a query across your fleet
+USAGE:
+   fleetctl [global options] command [command options] [arguments...]

+VERSION:
+   2.0.0-rc1

+COMMANDS:
+     query    Run an osquery distributed query
-    fleetctl apply    - apply a set of osquery configurations
+     apply    Apply files to declaratively manage osquery configurations
-    fleetctl edit     - edit your complete configuration in an ephemeral editor
+     delete   Specify files to delete
+     setup    Setup a Kolide Fleet instance
+     login    Login to Kolide Fleet
+     logout   Logout of Kolide Fleet
+     get      Get/list resources
-    fleetctl config   - modify how and which Fleet server to connect to
+     config   Modify how and which Fleet server to connect to

-    fleetctl help     - get help on how to define an intent type
+     help, h  Shows a list of commands or help for one command

+GLOBAL OPTIONS:
+   --help, -h     show help
-    fleetctl version  - print full version information
+   --version, -v  print the version
 ```

 ### Workflow